 - travel or general portability when on the go

 Let’s talk about healthy packaged foods, what to look for and what to avoid in the supermarket aisles.

 Healthy Packaged Foods: Label Sleuthing Tips

-Some things to avoid when buying packaged foods include:
+Some things to avoid when buying pre-packaged foods include:

 - Artificial Food Dyes.
 Processing and packaging can suck the colour out of foods, and manufacturers add dyes to bring them back to life.
 These harmful additives are linked to cancer, hyperactivity, allergies and more.

 - Preservatives.
 There are many additives that preserve food and we tend to avoid sulphites, nitrites, sodium benzoate, BHA and BHT.

 - Canola And/Or Sunflower Oil.
 This is a common ingredient you’ll see on labels as canola oil is cheap, but it is also genetically modified and highly processed to the point where it is rancid.
 More on how to choose healthy cooking oils here.